FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/UPGRADES.md

 The recommended steps to upgrade to the new version without Cosmovisor are as follows:

 - Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-mainnet-1.3) or obtain it from a reputable source.
 - You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-mainnet-1.3`.
-If it doesn't work, you might need to make it executable, e.g. by running `chmod +x fuelsequencerd-seq-mainnet-1.3` `-<os>-<arch>`.
+If it doesn't work, you might need to make it executable, e.g. by running `chmod +x fuelsequencerd-seq-mainnet-1.3-<os>-<arch>`.
 - At the upgrade height, once your node has stopped automatically, back up the `.fuelsequencer` directory, especially the `.fuelsequencer/data/priv_validator_state.json` file.
 - Swap the old binary with the downloaded binary, and restart your node.
 - From here on, the upgrade process is expected to take place automatically.